- DAYS

 An experienced educational leader with more than 30 years in public education, Dr. Hinojosa joined Spring ISD in 2014 as the Chief Schools Officer and later served as the district's Chief of Innovation and Equity.

 Dr. Hinojosa spearheaded the launch of a new Momentum High School, which offers a path to graduation for students seeking an alternative to the traditional middle or high school experience.
-With smaller classes, personalized learning plans, accelerated credit recovery and career training opportunities, Momentum provides aa paths to graduation for students who may have become disconnected or disengaged in their traditional high school environment.
+With smaller classes, personalized learning plans, accelerated credit recovery and career training opportunities, Momentum provides a path to graduation for students who may have become disconnected or disengaged in their traditional high school environment.

 Dr. Hinojosa began her career in 1988 as an elementary bilingual teacher with the Houston Independent School District, going on to serve as an elementary principal, middle school principal, executive principal, school services officer, and as an assistant superintendent – a role in which she oversaw 114 magnet programs serving approximately 45,000 students.